The whole story, with their Dark Side: Soy Protein Isolates

 When you need to maintain your diet, with less food and more energy, and a good amount of protein, ignore protein bars with a vengeance, and make yourself Hot Cereal Fit for Champions, which will take ten minutes from beginning to end: Throw in the greatest quick-cooking grains: Thin granulation buckwheat (kasha), millet, quinoa, teff, steel-cut oats, thick corn meal.
 Mix and match any way you like.
 Did you know that these superfoods are little powerhouses, with loads of protein, fiber and nutrients?
 Cook it with some water or milk, dairy or dairy-free.
 Gluten-free?
 It will work perfectly as well!
 Add some olive oil or butter, a nice handful of raisins or cranberries, lots of cinnamon, salt to taste.
 Thin it to your personal taste.
 Make a nice amount, and save for the next couple days.
 It doesn’t hurt that it is delicious too!

-18 grams protein in 2 ounces of protein bar food?
+Friends, sorry for being so dogged!
+So much protein in 2 ounces of protein bar food?
 Hello: Shouldn’t this whopping protein number raise a red flag?
-Twice the amount of the protein contained in a steak the size meant for a St Bernard (to the extend that you would feed your dog, say, fillet mignon!) or Olympic swimmers, and obtained by the most unnatural, unorthodox, and yes, dangerous methods?
+Almost half the amount of the protein contained in a steak the size meant for a St Bernard (to the extend that you would feed your dog, say, fillet mignon!) or Olympic swimmers, and obtained by the most unnatural, unorthodox, and yes, dangerous methods?
 Please repeat after me “High Energy Protein Bars?
 No thank you!
 I’ll have hot cereal!”

 OK, let’s see what we got ready-to-eat on the shelves: Canned sardines, greatest source of protein of all.
 Fruit, salad greens, frozen yogurt, cottage cheese, tofu, yogurt, cheese, hummus, nuts etc… What’s wrong with that?
 We’ll have more protein at our next meal, always coming up soon enough, thank you very much!